-Goal 1.
-Prepare students for advanced social work practice, research, and leadership by concentrating in children and family services or in mental health and substance abuse services.
+1. To prepare students for advanced social work practice, research and leadership by concentrating on children and family services or in mental health services in urban, rural, and military settings and across all system levels (individuals, families, groups, organizations and communities).